jjmschofield/GoCook/README.md

 Switching to an alternate token issuer / IdP shouldn't be too much of a problem should you need to.
 Just configure the issuer, audience and JWKS endpoint in `cook.json` (don't worry, you can publically share this information).

 ## Authenticating an API endpoint
-`common/auth` offers up `IsAuthenticatedMiddleware`.
+`common/auth` offers up `AuthenticationMiddleware`.
 Use it as middleware on any endpoint or router that you want to force a valid user session for.

+This will also set `token *jwt.Token` and `userId string` to the gin context of the request, to remove any requirement to parse the token again.

 ## JWTs and JWKS and RSA256 oh my!
 The most popular JWT library on GitHub has been used to parse JWTs namely `github.com/dgrijalva/jwt-go`